Webinar | June.27.2019Webinar - Recording Available

-Nadège Owen is an employment lawyer in Orrick’s Paris office.
+Nadège Owen is an employment Partner in Orrick’s Paris office.

 Nadège advises French and international companies on all employment law matters with a recognized experience on employment law aspects of corporate transactions.
 She regularly deals with employment law related issues arising in the context of restructurings (in particular social plans), mergers and acquisitions as well as more generally on all employment law aspects for domestic and international clients, regarding day to day issues, executive severance and relations with employee representatives and trade unions.